My

 contemporary evolution of the organisms living in

-an impact on the conservation of the studied
+focusing on the conservation of distinct